Varus Derotation Osteotomy

 Returning to activity

-- Begin pool therapy program for ROM, strengthening, and initiation of weight bearing – confirm WB with orthopedic team
+- Begin pool therapy program for ROM, strengthening and initiation of weight-bearing – confirm weight-bearing with the orthopedic team

-- Expect to progress to partial weight bearing with walker during this time – confirm WB with orthopedic team
+- Expect to progress to partial weight-bearing with walker during this time – confirm weight-bearing with the orthopedic team

 Positioning

-- Use of night splint/pillow may be discharged depending upon radiological findings, tone, range of motion
+- You may discharge use of the night splint/pillow depending on radiological findings, tone and range of motion

-- Ensure hip abduction range of motion is maintained; consider continued use of splint/pillow for daily stretching
+- Ensure hip abduction range of motion is maintained.
+Consider continuing using the splint/pillow for daily stretching

 Activity progression

-- Initiate weight bearing if not already done – confirm WB with orthopedic team
+- Initiate weight-bearing if not already done – confirm weight-bearing with the orthopedic team

-- Evaluate need for shoe raise due to shortening which occurs with femoral osteotomy (if unilateral)
+- Evaluate need for a shoe raise due to the shortening that occurs with femoral osteotomy (if unilateral)

-- Start with endurance exercises with low load, high repetition; progress to strengthening exercises with mild resistance
+- Start with endurance exercises with low load and high repetition; progress to strengthening exercises with mild resistance

 - Gait training